 It Start with New Accounts

-I followed the practices that I recommend to writers when setting up their accounts (using a dedicated email for administering social media that is NOT your general communications email).
+I followed many of the practices that I recommend in my book, Hidden Traps of the Internet, namely using a dedicated email for administering social media that is NOT your general communications email).
 And I'm so glad I did.

 It became a bit of a joke among my own friends.
 She had her account for all of 2 hours, and it was blocked, the system thinking she was a bot.
 We got back into the account, but the access lasted a grand sum total of 3 days, at which point the account was dead.
 The email it was connected to was redundant and could no longer be used for the purpose it was set up.
 Funny that.
 But because of the fact that I had used a dedicated email for the purpose (not her general communications), her main email address was safe.